khulnasoft/devkit/docs/stargz-estargz.md

 - Requirements
   - [Stargz Snapshotter (`containerd-stargz-grpc`)](https://github.com/containerd/stargz-snapshotter) needs to be installed. stargz-snapshotter >= v0.13 is recommended.
   - Rootless execution requires kernel >= 5.11 or Ubuntu kernel.
-BuildKit >= v0.11 is recommended.
+DevKit >= v0.11 is recommended.

-> NOTE: BuildKit's registry configuration isn't propagated to the proxy stargz snapshotter so it needs to be configured separately when you use private/mirror registries.
+> NOTE: DevKit's registry configuration isn't propagated to the proxy stargz snapshotter so it needs to be configured separately when you use private/mirror registries.
 If you use OCI worker + builtin stargz snapshotter, the separated configurations isn't needed.

 #### Proxy snapshotter with containerd worker